laserkelvin/resume/index.md

 :   ### University of New South Wales&#8212;Sydney, Australia
     _Postdoctoral Research Fellow_

-    - Researched photochemistry of atmospheric molecules.
+    - Researched photochemistry of atmospheric molecules; destruction of pollutants under UV irradiation.
-    - Prepared manuscripts for publication in peer-reviewed chemistry journals.
-    - Experiments involved laser spectroscopy and ion imaging techniques.
+    - Lead the experiments, analysis, and dissemination of multiple research projects through peer-reviewed publications and oral presentations at international conferences.
     - Mentored undergraduate students on theoretical and experimental research projects.
     - Developed open-source tools for automated analysis of ion images and trajectory simulations.
-    - High accuracy quantum chemistry of photolytic reactions.
+    - High accuracy quantum chemical calculations of photolytic reactions of pollutants; quasi-classical trajectory simulations of how molecules dissociate.

-Mar 2013&#8212;Aug 2016
-:   ### University of New South Wales&#8212;Sydney, Australia
-    _Doctor of Philosophy in Chemistry_

-    - Researched photodestruction of atmospheric pollutants under single-molecule conditions.
-    - Experiments involved laser spectroscopy and ion imaging techniques.
-    - Developed open-source tools for automated analysis of ion images and trajectory simulations.
-    - Receipient of the _Australian Postgraduate Award_.
-    - Worked as postgraduate teaching fellow; lead weekly tutorials for undergraduate chemistry classes.

 Selected Open-source Contributions
 -------------------------